SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   -p, --profile=<value>  [default: default] configuration profile -t, --token=<value>    the auth token to use
-  -y, --yaml             use YAML format of input and/or output --indent=<value>       specify indentation for formatting JSON or YAML output --language=<value>     ISO language code or "NONE" to not specify a language.
+  -y, --yaml             use YAML format of input and/or output --language=<value>     ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale

 DESCRIPTION